 In a critical time of need, we knew we wanted to help.
-And, we knew data and analytics could help the recovery relieve efforts.
+And, we knew data and analytics could help the recovery relief efforts.

 We aligned with SP Group, a management consulting firm that specializes in data analytics and market research, who conducted an analysis using Experian ConsumerViewSM and CAPE data, as well as Hurricane Harvey damage data from the Federal Emergency Management Agency.
 Using this data, SP Group assessed damage from the storm along with general economic distress, which ultimately enabled a more targeted relief approach.

 Having access to valuable data and economic variables was vital because it enabled SP Group to identify the neighborhoods that needed the greatest and quickest relief.
 The most significantly distressed neighborhoods were in Harris County, Texas, where the average household income is $25,000, whereas in the low distressed neighborhoods, the medium income was about $66,000.
 It turns out there was more than $372 million in housing value at risk.